 I love teaching patients the correct lifestyle choices to protect, enhance, and preserve their well-being.
 I use Spanish daily in the workplace since many of our patients in Miami speak Spanish as their first language.
 I appreciate how there is not only a shortage of bilingual English/Spanish nurses but also physicians, resulting in a great need for well-trained bilingual Spanish/English healthcare providers.
 This will give me an enormous opportunity to serve the underserved, particularly as an FNP, attending to sick people who might otherwise have to wait weeks or months to be seen by a physician.

 I look forward to many decades of distinguished service as an FNP, putting my medical knowledge to good use alongside my diagnostic ability and prescriptive authority.
 I will always focus on patient education concerning disease management and lifestyle modifications tailored to the unique challenges, strengths, and resources available for each patient.
 I look forward to helping patients with chronic conditions since education is critical to disease management to prevent further exacerbation of the disease in question.

 If I could only help one person a day to achieve a significant and lasting change in lifestyle that enabled them to become healthier, then my day would be complete, and I would feel fulfilled.
 I persevere.
 Family issues resulted in my earning a low GPA in my first year of college, for example, but I graduated Summa Cum Laude because of my commitment level.
 I celebrate diversity and am passionate about studying health disparities that affect the South Florida community, including sexually transmitted diseases.
 In addition to Cuba, I have also spent considerable time in Morocco, Jamaica, Mexico, and Canada, enhancing my appreciation for diversity.

-I thank you for considering my application to the Family Nurse Practitioner Program at the University of XXXX.
+Thank you for considering my application to the Family Nurse Practitioner Program at XXXX University.